 With both decoupled and headless platforms, the content management application and content delivery application environments are separated.
 In a decoupled environment, however, the content is actively pushed into the delivery environment.
 A headless CMS, on the other hand, sits idly in a reactive state until a request is sent for content.

-A headless CMS is comprised of content creation and editorial tools, and it has an API that is made available to third-party applications that publish its content.
+A headless CMS comprises content creation and editorial tools, and it has an API that is made available to third-party applications that publish its content.
 By contrast, a decoupled CMS is more proactive, as it has all the features of a headless CMS and also templating tools.
 It not only covers the preparation of content but also pushes it into a delivery environment.

 Given the issues with a monolith system mentioned above, it’s no wonder that enterprise brands began to look for new solutions.
 To quickly respond to customers’ needs and market trends, a microservices architecture provides a flexible foundation.